 - No wide sizes

 Pac boots are ideal for climates where winter means irregular snowfall that's deep but melts easily, producing especially wet terrain.
-The Kenetrek Grizzly is our favorite pac boot because it combines the usual tough oil-tanned leather and durability of the Kenetrek brand with multi-layered lining and vulcanized rubber outsoles.
+The Kenetrek Grizzly is our favorite pac boot because it combines the usual tough oil-tanned leather and durability of the Kenetrek brand with multi-layered lining and vulcanized outsoles.
 This means you stay warm, dry and on your feet when trudging through snow and thawing mud.

 Warmest Muck Boots For Hunting